servirtium/README/starting-a-new-implementation.md

 # How to start new language implementation

 This is the suggested way of building Servirtium for a new language as it is methodical.
 That's useful because you may have to pause your development of this and restart later.
+So we're going to this in many small steps.
+The first isn't even about Servirtium at all.

 Steps:

-## 1. Start with an implementation of "direct" with tests
+## 1. Write a simple API class with tests

-Here's the the "direct" tests you want to (from the Python testbase):
+Here's the the tests you want to pass (from the Python testbase - need porting to the language in question):

 ![image](tests.png)